svennam92/istio101/workshop/exercise-4/README.md

     IMAGE_PULL_POLICY_TOKEN="imagePullPolicy: Always" envsubst | kubectl create -n istio-system -f -
     ```

     > Note: To run this script, you need the “envsubst” utility which is packed with Ubuntu by default.
+The webshell has this utility already.
 If you do not have envsubst installed, you can get it via the Gnu gettext package.
 For example, on a Mac, run the following command:
     > ```
     > $ brew install gettext
     > $ brew link --force gettext
     > ```
     > This will enable envsubst on OS X and force it to link properly.
 It requires homebrew to be installed.

-1. Access Kiali by first identifying the External IP and Port:
+1. Establish port forwarding from local port 8083 to the Prometheus instance.

+    ```shell
+    kubectl -n istio-system port-forward \
+        $(kubectl -n istio-system get pod -l app=kiali -o jsonpath='{.items[0].metadata.name}') \
+        8084:20001
     ```
-    $ kubectl get svc kiali -n istio-system
-    ```
-1. Access the Kiali dashboard in a browser at `<EXTERNAL_IP>:<PORT>`
+1. Click on the web preview icon and select port 8084 to access the Kiali dashboard.
+Login with the following username/password: `admin/admin`.

+1. Click the "Graph" tab on the left side to see the a visual service graph of the various services in your Istio mesh.
+You can see request rates as well by clicking the "Edge Labels" tab and choosing "Traffic rate per second".

 Kiali has a number of views to help you visualize your services.
 Click through the various tabs to explore the service graph, and the various views for workloads, applications and services.